 Knowing the Worth

-Figuring out how much your collection is worth could be as simple as getting a catalog/book or seeing what the items are going for online.
+Figuring out how much your collection is worth could be as simple as getting a catalog/book or seeing what similar items are going for online.

 If you suspect your collection is worth more than a couple thousand dollars or is so specialized that pricing could be difficult, you might want to consider meeting with a professional appraiser instead.
 An appraiser should be an independent agent who can offer official documentation regarding your collection.